NHK World Premium

 The purpose of NHK World Premium is to make original, general television content produced by NHK available to an international audience.
-It provides a mixture of news, sports and entertainment shows in Japanese language, all of which are simulcast or previously shown on NHK's domestic TV networks in Japan (NHK G, NHK E, NHK BS 1, NHK BS Premium, NHK BS4K, and NHK BS8K).
+It provides a mixture of news, sports and entertainment shows in Japanese language, all of which are simulcast or previously shown on NHK's domestic TV networks in Japan (NHK G, NHK E, NHK BS, NHK BS Premium 4K, and NHK BS8K).

-The service is marketed as a pay satellite or cable TV channel with that name Across Asia Pacific, Africa (Except North Africa Arabic Speaking Countries) & Latin America, except for in Europe, North Africa and North America.
-In Europe, the Middle East and North Africa, the service is broadcast under the brand name JSTV, and in the US and Canada, it is known as TV Japan.
-Unlike the regular NHK World Premium service, both JSTV and TV Japan offer some additional programming from other major Japanese TV broadcasters such as TV Tokyo or Fuji TV among others, in addition to Mostly NHK's Original shows.
+The service is marketed as a pay satellite or cable TV channel with that name across Asia Pacific, Africa (Except North Africa Arabic Speaking Countries) & Latin America (South, Middle, Caribbean).
+In Europe, the Middle East and North Africa, the service is broadcast via the streaming provider toober.com and other pay TV operators (Cable and Satellite), after JSTV ceased transmission on October 31, 2023, and in North America, it is broadcast via the streaming provider Jme after TV Japan closed on March 31, 2024.
 Contents generally do not carry English subtitles or dubbing, while a few of them, especially news, have bilingual audio (a feature kept from their original, domestic broadcast in Japan, where it is offered as well for Newscast Only).

+Content restrictions

+Some content, especially footage of sporting events, is blocked from the channel due to copyright restrictions, as NHK only holds the rights within Japan.
+The footage is replaced by either a still graphic from the channel or, in the case of sporting events, still photographs, though in early years it was limited to a black screen with the blocking message superimposed.